Motterhead History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Motterhead research.
-Another 130 words (9 lines of text) covering the years 1715, 1688 and 1771 are included under the topic Early Motterhead History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1595, 1605, 1564, 1565, 1541, 1678, 1715, 1688 and 1771 are included under the topic Early Motterhead History in all our PDF Extended History products and printed products wherever possible.

 Motterhead Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Motterhead have been found, including Mottram, Mottrame, Motram, Motramm, Motteram, Mottvane, Mottershead, Mottishead, Mottishitt and many more.

 Early Notables of the Motterhead family (pre 1700)